CyberByteX369/Vortex-OSINT2/README.md

 # 🌪️ Vortex-OSINT

+⚠️ Disclaimer
+FOR EDUCATIONAL PURPOSES ONLY.
+This tool is intended to help security professionals understand their own digital footprint or for authorized red-teaming.
+The author is not responsible for any misuse of this tool.
+Do not use this to harass or target individuals without consent.

 **Advanced Passive Intelligence Gathering Tool**

 Vortex-OSINT is a Python-based reconnaissance tool designed for ethical hackers and security researchers.
 It automates the process of gathering public intelligence (OSINT) from social media and deep web sources without alerting the target.